epurpur/epurpur.github.io/_posts/A-Guide-to-PyQGIS-3-aka-How-to-Help-Yourself:-part-2-A-Plan-of-Attack.md

   -The usual coding process of trying, failing, re-writing, trying again -If I am really stumped, ask a question on StackOverflow

+Before we begin, the full code with various solutions is available at the bottom of the blog post, for your reference.

-Now lets take an example.
+Now lets use an example.
 A while back I asked a question on StackOverflow.
 [I was working with a Raster layer and I wanted to access the pixel values in that layer].(https://gis.stackexchange.com/questions/311047/pyqgis-raster-band-stats-access-pixel-values-of-raster-layer)

-Here is the code I started from when I asked the question:
+Here is the code I started with when I asked the question:

     layer = iface.activeLayer()
     print("Active Layer: ", layer.name())
     provider = layer.dataProvider()
     extent = layer.extent()
+    stats = provider.bandStatistics(1, QgsRasterBandStats.All)

 I know how to do this in QGIS using various widgets.
 For a given raster layer, right click and go to "properties" > "symbology".
 Here, I can manually access the various pixel values in that raster layer.
 Here is a screenshot of what this